Posted on February 4, 2020 in Firm News

 Since the city of Scottsdale are particularly known to be aggressive enforcing this law, the penalties for this violation is a Class 1 Misdemeanor.
 A Class one Misdemeanor carries a maximum penalty of up to 6 months in jail, a fine of up to $2,500, and up to 3 years of probation.
 A violation of Scottsdale City Code Section 19-19 for Urinating in Public carries a minimum fine of $150.

-Apart from the potential jail time, fines, and possible probation, a conviction for Urinating in Public will stay on your record permanently, as Arizona does not offer expungement of criminal convictions.
+Apart from the potential jail time, fines, and possible probation, a conviction for Urinating in Public will stay on your record until new DUI expungement laws in Arizona take effect in 2023.

 If you are facing a Urinating in Public case in the Scottsdale Municipal Court, don’t face it alone.
 You need an attorney on your side who can help you find the best possible defenses so that you can get the best possible outcome in your case.
 The team at the Rosenstein Law Group has handled hundreds of Urinating in Public cases in the Scottsdale Municipal Court and is aggressive, smart, and effective in its representation.
 With your free consultation we can begin working on an individualized defense for your case.
 Call today at 480-248-7666 or contact us online to schedule your consultation.